learnapollo/learnapollo/content/exercises/react-04.md

 }
 ```

-Note that the `propType` of a fragment is already required.
+Note that the `propType` of a fragment already results in a  required prop.
 If the incoming `pokemon` prop is missing or doesn't have a field that is included in the fragment, we will see a warning when using the component.

 ### Using the PokemonCardPokemon fragment in `PokedexPage`

-Now we can use the new `PokemonCardPokemon` fragment to declare our `PokemonQuery`:
+We updated our `PokemonQuery` with the new `PokemonCardPokemon` fragment:

 ```js
 const PokemonQuery = gql`query($id: ID!) {